-Do some online window shopping ahead of time.
-The only time you ought to visit a dealership is when you absolutely know which brand and make you want.
+Before you visit a dealership, look at the car prices online.
+You have to know the exact car you want, or have a short list, before you go to the dealer.
 You should do a little Internet research first to see what brand might work for you, which cars are the safest and other things that a dealership won’t tell you.

-If you know you want a specific model, call ahead and ask if the dealer has one on the lot.
-If you go to them, the person selling the car will try his hardest to get you to buy the car.
+If you have a specific car in mind, call the dealership first to see if they have one available.
+If you visit a dealer without knowing in advance what you are looking for, a salesperson will try to sell you ANYTHING.
 If you really want a four door sedan and they don’t have any, that’s a waste of your time.
-Make a quick call and find out the situation.
+Call ahead and find out.

 Take some time before buying newly released models of cars.
 You will pay more for the newest model when it has just been released that you would if you waited a bit.
-Wait a few months while the hype dies down, then go make your purchase.
+Allow some time to pass to let the excitement wane.